glfw/glfw/README.md

    (#1635)
  - [Cocoa] Bugfix: Failing to retrieve the refresh rate of built-in displays could leak memory
+ - [Cocoa] Bugfix: Menubar was not clickable on macOS 10.15+ until it lost and regained focus (#1648)
  - [X11] Bugfix: The CMake files did not check for the XInput headers (#1480)
  - [X11] Bugfix: Key names were not updated when the keyboard layout changed (#1462,#1528)